sonovice/liquidGL/README.md

       reveal: "fade", // Reveal animation
       on: {
         init(instance) {
-          // The `init` callback fires once LiquidGL has taken its snapshot
+          // The `init` callback fires once liquidGL has taken its snapshot
           // and rendered the first frame.
 It's the ideal place to hide or
           // prepare elements for reveal animations (e.g. with GSAP, ScrollTrigger)
           // because it ensures the content is visible to the snapshot before
           // you hide it from the user.
-          console.log("LiquidGL ready!", instance);
+          console.log("liquidGL ready!", instance);
         },
       },
     });